Team

 shodgson@bousfields.ca

-Simone is an Associate at Bousfields and a key member of Bousfields’ Community Engagement Practice.
+Simone is a Senior Associate at Bousfields and a key member of Bousfields’ Community Engagement Practice.
 Simone develops, manages, and implements community and stakeholder engagement strategies for private and public sector clients with projects across the Greater Toronto and Hamilton Area.

 Simone is experienced in spearheading and facilitating engagement and communication approaches at a range of scales and using a variety of methods.
 She is an expert in virtual engagement, including how to use project websites, social media, and other creative means to reach broader and more diverse audiences.
 Drawing from her experience, Simone aims to generate dynamic approaches to engagement that spark meaningful and constructive dialogue, as well as inspire those who may not traditionally participate to do so.